NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 cameras and the bathy info are fully used only at the triangulation stage.
 The preprocessing step (step 0), mostly does alignment, for which some general knowledge of the cameras and bathy information is sufficient.
-But the alignment of land-water masks happen at the preprocessing stage, and that is why one cannot change these at the triangulation step.
+But the alignment of land-water masks happens at the preprocessing stage, and that is why one cannot change these at the triangulation step.